davenpi/davenpi.github.io/_hobbies/misc.md

 {% include figure.html path="assets/img/bso.jpeg" title="BSO" class="img-fluid rounded z-depth-1" %}

+Poker

+{% include figure.html path="assets/img/poker.jpeg" title="Poker" class="img-fluid rounded z-depth-1" %}

-Love movies.
+I love movies.
 Harvard has a Film Archive where they show classic films.
-I saw Amarcord by Fellini there and really enjoyed it so
+I saw Amarcord by Fellini there and really enjoyed it.
-I am much more willing to try old movies than I was before.
+As a result I am much more willing to try old movies than I was before.

-Dancing is also be great.
+Dancing is fun.
 I'm still a shy and somewhat reserved dancer but I'm getting better!
 Bachata/salsa social dance nights at Havana night club in Cambridge are a good time.

-Much more...
+What else should I try?
+Reach out!